unclegoki/alx-pre_course/0x01-git/README.md

 This is a readme file.
-It contains important information about a project
+It contains important information about a project.
+This file has been updated..